ikko/sym/docs/topics/13_conclusion/index.md

 # Conclusion: The Symbol Framework - A Foundation for Advanced Data Structures

 The `Symbol` framework stands as a testament to the power of well-designed abstractions in managing complex data.
-It provides a high-performance, semantically rich, and thread-safe symbol abstraction, serving as a robust foundation for building sophisticated systems such as Domain-Specific Languages (DSLs), runtime graphs, knowledge trees, and dynamic semantic layers.
-The core design principles emphasize structural clarity, cache efficiency, and symbolic extensibility, making it a versatile tool for modern software engineering challenges.
+It provides a high-performance, semantically rich, and thread-safe sym abstraction, serving as a robust foundation for building sophisticated systems such as Domain-Specific Languages (DSLs), runtime graphs, knowledge trees, and dynamic semantic layers.
+The core design principles emphasize structural clarity, cache efficiency, and symic extensibility, making it a versatile tool for modern software engineering challenges.

 ## High-Performance and Thread-Safe Abstraction